Bayesian analysis of analog gravity systems with the Rezzolla-Zhidenko metric: Discussion

 \subsection{Comparison to earlier works}

 The inverse problem related to analog gravity systems based on the Bohr-Sommerfeld rule and Gamow formula~\cite{lieb2015studies,MR985100,1980AmJPh..48..432L,2006AmJPh..74..638G} has been developed and studied in Refs.~\cite{Albuquerque:2023lzw,Albuquerque:2024xol,Albuquerque:2024cwl}.
 In these works, the input for reconstructing the perturbation potential and the boundary condition at the horizon was given by the transmission and reflection spectrum~\cite{Torres:2022bto}.
 In the case of partially reflecting boundary conditions, as suggested for models of exotic compact systems, the spectrum has a rich spectrum of resonances corresponding to long-lived trapped modes~\cite{doi:10.1098/rspa.1991.0104,Kokkotas:1994an}.
-In these works, it was necessary first to isolate these features and then feed them into the semi-analytic equations for the reconstruction, as done for exotic compact objects in Refs.~\cite{Volkel:2017kfj,Volkel:2018hwb,Volkel:2019ahb}.
+In these works, it was necessary first to isolate these features and then feed them into the semianalytic equations for the reconstruction, as done for exotic compact objects in Refs.~\cite{Volkel:2017kfj,Volkel:2018hwb,Volkel:2019ahb}.
 One advantage of the semi-analytic approach is that it is parameter-free, i.e., one does not need to parametrize the effective potential or underlying metric, as we do in this work with the RZ metric.
-Both advantages and disadvantages are that the semi-classical method does not provide a unique solution.
+Both advantages and disadvantages are that the semiclassical method does not provide a unique solution.
 Instead, because the general problem is not uniquely solvable, it provides an approximation for the separation of turning points of the potential.
 The underlying assumption is the number of turning points in the effective potential.
 One disadvantage is that the reconstruction process does not account for experimental noise, which could lead to instabilities in the reconstructed properties.

-Another study reconstructed the RZ metric using the quasi-normal modes as input for a Bayesian analysis~\cite{Volkel:2020daa}.
+Another study reconstructed the RZ metric using the quasinormal modes as input for a Bayesian analysis~\cite{Volkel:2020daa}.
 Since this study focuses on gravitational waves, it is impossible to apply the same time-domain analysis as carried out in this work.
-Instead, it is assumed that some quasi-normal modes can be extracted and provided from an independent analysis.
-The quasi-normal modes are then used as input for an analysis that directly computes the spectrum as a function of the RZ parameters.
+Instead, it is assumed that some quasinormal modes can be extracted and provided from an independent analysis.
+The quasinormal modes are then used as input for an analysis that directly computes the spectrum as a function of the RZ parameters.
+Realizations of the RZ metric that share partially similar quasinormal modes have been studied in Ref.~\cite{Volkel:2019muj}.